 - When people want to leave – Ask them why are they unsubscribing? – make your users think twice if they actually want to leave your service

 - If you need money beforehand – tell people why you need their money. if possible, don’t ask for the user’s credit card up front.

-Peep Laja (ConversionXL): This I Believe – From Data to Customers
+Peep Laja (CXL): This I Believe – From Data to Customers

 - Optimization is not a set of tactics.
 If your optimization looks like applying a number of tactics on your site, you don’t actually know what you’re doing.
 Optimization is a repeatable, teachable process.